Albert Park (Vic.)

 AreaSearch assessment of residential development activity positions Albert Park among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Albert Park averaged approximately 165 new dwelling approvals annually over the past five financial years, totalling an estimated 828 homes.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Albert Park has averaged approximately 165 new dwelling approvals each year over the past five financial years, totalling an estimated 828 homes.
 As of FY-26 so far, 2 approvals have been recorded.
-Over these five years, from FY-21 to FY-25, an average of around 0.1 new residents per year arrived for each new home approved.
-This indicates that new construction is keeping pace with or even exceeding demand, providing more options for buyers and potentially supporting population growth beyond current projections.
+The average number of new residents arriving per new home over these five years is around 0.1 per year.
+This suggests that new construction is matching or outpacing demand in Albert Park, providing buyers with more options and enabling population growth.

-The average value of new properties constructed during this period was approximately $428,000, slightly above the regional average, suggesting a focus on quality developments.
-In FY-26 to date, there have been $25.8 million in commercial approvals, demonstrating moderate levels of commercial development activity.
-When compared with Greater Melbourne, Albert Park has 131.0% more construction activity per person, offering buyers greater choice and indicating strong developer confidence in the location.
-New development in Albert Park consists predominantly of townhouses or apartments, making up 99.0% of approvals, with detached dwellings accounting for only 1.0%.
-This trend reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements, marking a significant change from the current housing mix, which is currently 19.0% houses.
-Albert Park's population density, at around 17 people per approval, indicates that it is a developing area.
-According to AreaSearch's latest quarterly estimate, Albert Park is projected to add approximately 2,084 residents by 2041.
+The average value of new properties constructed is $428,000, which is slightly above the regional average, indicating a focus on quality developments.
+In FY-26 so far, there have been $25.8 million in commercial approvals, demonstrating moderate levels of commercial development.
+Compared to Greater Melbourne, Albert Park has 129.0% more construction activity per person, offering buyers greater choice and suggesting strong developer confidence in the location.
+New development consists predominantly of townhouses or apartments (99.0%), with a small percentage of detached dwellings (1.0%).
+This trend reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
+Currently, Albert Park has around 17 people per approval, indicating a developing area.
+According to the latest AreaSearch quarterly estimate, Albert Park is projected to add approximately 2,225 residents by 2041.

 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.